-- Is there a stakeholder group that is not represented in decision-making? - What inequities currently exist in your school/district? - What resources are needed to address these inequities? - What are the needs of the community? - How does the school address the needs of the community? - What are the needs of my school/district? - What are the needs of my colleagues/my association? - How do the needs of my colleagues affect the classroom, school and district? - What are the needs of my local association? - How do the needs of my association affect me and my colleagues?
+- What inequities currently exist in your school/district? - · What resources are needed to address these inequities? - · What are the needs of the community? - How does the school address the needs of the community? - What are the needs of my school/district? - · What are the needs of my colleagues/my association? - How do the needs of my colleagues' cultures, and existing inequalities affect the classroom, school, and district? - · What are the needs of my local association? - · How do the needs of my association affect me and my colleagues?